 Sometimes a continuation or development of an idea, scenario, small drama, touched on during my last encounter with the kitchen table and a pile of paper.
 The Field of Souls became an exhibition at Y Gaer, Brecon consisting of delicate paper tissue heads growing from the floor of the gallery, some of the heads topped with a bird and sprouting foliage for hair.
 They created a space, a safe place where the ‘Soul’ can be at peace, find solace and contentment.

-The name Proserpina popped into my head one day as I drew at the table.
+The name Proserpina popped into my head one day as I drew at the table, came to me, the memory of something read and vaguely remembered.
 Proserpina or Persephone is a classic goddess, bringing us the riches of nature by her mere presence.
-She is trapped by Hades into a life with him in his place of darkness.
+She is a is a goddess of fertility a maker of life, who is cruelly whisked away to the underworld, trapped by Hades into a life with him in his place of darkness.
+But she escapes, making a pact, a deal, to spend half of the year in the Underworld, leaving this world and giving us Autumn and Winter.
+In her time in the Underworld I see Proserpina among the souls, she walks and talks to the faces, she meets, giving comfort and succour to those who have left us.
 My Proserpina strikes a deal, a compromise.
 Staying beneath the earth, giving us the dark time of autumn and winter while she administers to the ‘Souls’ below and bringing them re-assurance, peace, solace and kind words.
+These drawings in ink on paper from 2021, were a consequence of a year or more working on ideas borne of the sad time we are experiencing.

 The Small Seated Figures are characters that echo the tissue paper Seated Figures in the corners of the gallery.
 These figures have accompanied me to three exhibitions so far and first appeared in MOMA Machynlleth a few years ago.